-Sequential measurements of serum γ-glutamyl transpeptidase or transferase (GGT), sorbitol dehydrogenase (SDH; also called iditol dehydrogenase, IDH), AST, bilirubin, and bile acids are commonly used to assess hepatic dysfunction and disease in large animals.
+Sequential measurements of serum γ-glutamyl transpeptidase or transferase (GGT), sorbitol dehydrogenase (SDH; also called iditol dehydrogenase [IDH]), AST, bilirubin, and bile acids are commonly used to assess hepatic dysfunction and disease in large animals.
 Serum GGT, bilirubin and total bile acid concentrations, and sulfobromophthalein (BSP®) clearance are not sensitive indicators of liver disease in young calves.
 Although GGT is primarily associated with microsomal membranes in the biliary epithelium, it is also present in the canalicular surfaces of the hepatocytes, pancreas, kidneys, and udder.
-Due to urinary and milk excretion of GGT and rarity of pancreatitis in large animals, increased serum GGT concentrations most commonly indicate bile duct or liver disease.
+Because of urinary and milk excretion of GGT and the rarity of pancreatitis in large animals, increased serum GGT concentrations most commonly indicate bile duct or liver disease.
 Some consider GGT to be the single test of highest sensitivity for liver disease in adult large animals.
 Increase of GGT is most pronounced with obstructive biliary disease.
 In acute hepatic disease in horses, GGT may continue to increase for 7–14 days despite clinical improvement and return toward normal of other laboratory tests.
-Reportedly, serum GGT concentrations become elevated within a few days of liver damage and remain elevated until the terminal phase.
+Reportedly, serum GGT concentrations become increased within a few days of liver damage and remain increased until the terminal phase.
 Chronic hepatic fibrosis is the only liver disease in which an abnormal increase in GGT might not be seen.
-Neonatal foals and young horses, especially those in training, may show a nonspecific increase in GGT that is not associated with liver disease or other increases in liver enzymes or serum bile acid concentration.
-GGT is of little value in diagnosing liver disease in neonatal calves or lambs because it is present in colostrum and milk.
-GGT activity may also be increased with colonic displacement or administration of drugs (eg, corticosteroids, rifampin, benzimidazole, anthelmintics).
-Some liver-derived enzymes are higher in young calves (GGT, alkaline phosphatase [AP], glutamate dehydrogenase, lactate dehydrogenase) and foals (AP, GGT, SDH, AST) because they are transiently elevated or come from sources other than the liver.
+Neonatal foals have higher GGT concentrations due to GGT present in colostrum and milk.
+Younger adult horses, especially those in active training, may show a nonspecific increase in GGT that is not associated with liver disease or other increases in liver enzymes or serum bile acid concentration.
+GGT is of little value in diagnosing liver disease in neonatal calves or lambs, because it is present in colostrum and milk.
+GGT activity may also be increased with colonic displacement or administration of drugs (eg, corticosteroids, rifampin, benzimidazoles, anthelmintics).
+Some liver-derived enzymes are higher in young calves (GGT, alkaline phosphatase [AP], glutamate dehydrogenase, lactate dehydrogenase) and foals (AP, GGT, SDH, AST), because they are transiently increased or come from sources other than the liver.
 Serum levels of hepatic enzymes also vary in goats with age, breed, and sex.
 Reference ranges must be appropriate for the species and age group being evaluated.

 Serum Total Bile Acid Concentration